 Where is the Gold Coast?

-The Gold Coast is on the east coast of Australia, one hour south of Brisbane at the limit with New South Wales.
-You can fly directly to the Gold Coast: the airport in Coolangatta is an international and domestic airport.
+The Gold Coast is on the east coast of Australia, one hour south of Brisbane, at the border with New South Wales.
+You can fly directly to the Gold Coast: the airport in Coolangatta is both international and domestic.

 I dont think many people will disagree with you.